Credo-Protocol/Credo-Protocol/documents/wave 3/DEMO-SCRIPT.md

 >
 > **[Point to loading indicator]**
 >
 > **Step 4**: The credential gets added to my AIR Kit wallet automatically.
-If you go to the AIR Kit Dashboard right now at `dashboard.air3.com`, you'd see this credential listed under our Issuer DID.
+If you go to the AIR Kit Dashboard right now, you'd see this credential listed under our Issuer DID.
 >
 > **Step 5**: Any MOCA dApp can now discover and verify this credential.
 It's ecosystem-interoperable, not siloed to Credo."
 >